vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 Turning off life-support equipment: if the ill person stated their position on it beforehand, the doctors may be simply following his instruction.

+When discussing topics around Pr 3, it is a good starting point if the bhikkhu clarifies his position (i.e. that he is pārājika is he recommends death), to prevent lay people interpreting his words as hinting.

+A bhikkhu is technically allowed to report that a terminally ill person had said 'he wants to die', but one should be cautions.
+People may interpret it that he is recommending death, and also, the person might have changed his mind since that time.

 Giving permission to the doctor to turn off the equipment is still not pārājika (not cutting off life, it ends on its own), although one might live with a doubtful heart afterward.

 > "If consciousness were not to descend into the mother's womb, would name-and-form take shape in the womb?"
 "No, lord."